COVID-19 measures are affecting all our lives. In challenging times, we continue to support vulnerable children, young people, and their families.

-WHAT WORKS is an initiative led by the Department of Children and Youth Affairs, with funding from Dormant Accounts, to support a move towards evidence informed prevention and early intervention services for children, young people and their families.
+WHAT WORKS is an initiative led by the Department of Children, Equality, Disability, Integration and Youth, with funding from Dormant Accounts, to support a move towards evidence informed prevention and early intervention services for children, young people and their families.

 WHAT WORKS is about working together to ensure that Ireland is one of the best countries in the world for our children and young people to grow up.